Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: Abstract

 \section{Abstract}

-A key challenge in contact-rich dexterous manipulation is the need to jointly reason over geometry, kinematic constraints, and intricate, nonsmooth contact dynamics.
-End-to-end visuomotor policies bypass this structure, but often require large amounts of data, transfer poorly from simulation to reality, and generalize weakly across tasks/embodiments.
-We address those limitations by leveraging a simple insight: dexterous manipulation is inherently hierarchical—at a high level, a robot decides where to touch (geometry) and move the object (kinematics); at a low level it determines how to realize that plan through contact dynamics.
-Building on this insight, we propose a hierarchical RL--MPC framework in which a high-level reinforcement learning (RL) policy predicts a contact intention, a novel object-centric interface that specifies (i) an object-surface contact location and (ii) a post-contact object-level subgoal pose.
-Conditioned on this contact intention, a low-level contact-implicit model predictive control (MPC) optimizes local contact modes and replans with contact dynamics to generate robot actions that robustly drive the object toward each subgoal.
-We evaluate the framework on non-prehensile tasks, including geometry-generalized pushing and object 3D reorientation.
-It achieves near-100\% success with substantially reduced data (10$\times$ less than end-to-end baselines), highly robust performance, and zero-shot sim-to-real transfer.
+A key challenge in contact-rich dexterous manipulation is the need to jointly reason over global geometry and nonsmooth contact dynamics.
+End-to-end policies bypass this complexity, but often require large amounts of data and transfer poorly from simulation to reality.
+We address the limitations with a simple insight: dexterous manipulation is inherently hierarchical—at a high level, a robot decides where to touch (geometry); at a low level it determines how to move the object through contact dynamics.
+Building on this insight, we propose a hierarchical RL--MPC framework in which a high-level reinforcement learning (RL) policy predicts a contact intention, a novel object-centric interface that specifies (i) an object-surface contact location and (ii) a post-contact object subgoal pose.
+Conditioned on the contact intention, a low-level contact-implicit model predictive control (MPC) optimizes local contact modes and real-time (re)plans through contact dynamics to generate robot actions that robustly move the object toward each subgoal.
+We evaluate the framework on non-prehensile tasks, including geometry-generalized pushing across diverse object shapes, pivoting/flipping-based object reorientation, and environment-assisted object repositioning.
+It achieves high success rate with substantially reduced data (10$\times$ less than end-to-end baselines), highly robust performance, and zero-shot sim-to-real transfer. \href{https://zhi-xian-xie.github.io/contact_intention_website/}{Project Link}.